 Z and X reports on card machines

-If the POS system is integrated with the card machine – thus not requiring manual confirmation that a transaction was successful on the terminal – this extra card terminal Z report may not be necessary for verifying actual card payments processed.
+If the POS system integrates with the card machine (where you don’t manually confirm on the register when a card payment was successful), the card terminal’s Z report may not be necessary for verifying card payments.

 How does a cloud POS system run X and Z reports?

-“X reports” used to be printed from a cash register or generated from a legacy EPOS system, but today’s cloud-based EPOS systems allow you to view a snapshot of sales totals in real time from the back-office account of the POS system without having to “generate” it.
+“X reports” used to be printed from a cash register or generated from a legacy EPOS system.
+In contrast, today’s cloud-based POS systems show a snapshot of sales totals in real time from the back-office account or front-end POS without having to “generate” it.

-The level of details of these business activities depend on the complexity of the POS system.
-Usually, the software allows you to specify what you want to look at, such as the day’s sales totals divided into payment methods.
+The level of details of these business activities depends on the complexity of the POS system.
+Usually, the software allows you to specify what to look at, such as the day’s sales divided into payment methods.

 Z reports, on the other hand, are harder to come by.
 Some cheaper POS systems don’t have something called a Z report, but you may be able to preset the time of day when your trading day resets.